Context-Dependent Upper-Confidence Bounds for Directed Exploration: UCLS: Estimating upper-confidence bounds for LSTD in control

 \begin{corollary} Assume that $\nu_t$ are i.i.d., with mean zero and bounded variance $\sigma^2$.
 Let $\zbarvec_\nsamples = \tfrac{1}{\nsamples} \sum_{t=0}^{\nsamples-1} \zvec_t $ and assume that the following are finite: $\E[\remainvec]$, $\Var[\remainvec]$, $\E[\AmatPsuedoInv\zbarvec_\nsamples \zbarvec_\nsamples^\top \AmatPsuedoInvTrans]$ and all state-action features $\xvec$.
 With probability at least $1- \deltaprob$, given state-action features $\xvec$,

 \end{corollary} \begin{proof} The result follows similarly to above, with some simplifications due to global-variance:

 \end{proof}

-\section{UCLS: Estimating upper confidence bounds for LSTD in control}
+\section{UCLS: Estimating upper-confidence bounds for LSTD in control}

-In this section, we present Upper Confidence Least Squares (UCLS)\footnote{We do not characterize the regret of UCLS, and instead similarly to policy iteration, rely on a sound update under a fixed policy to motivate incrementally estimating these values as if the policy is fixed and then acting according to them.
+In this section, we present Upper-Confidence-Least-Squares (UCLS)\footnote{We do not characterize the regret of UCLS, and instead similarly to policy iteration, rely on a sound update under a fixed policy to motivate incrementally estimating these values as if the policy is fixed and then acting according to them.
 The only model-free algorithm that achieves a regret bound is RLSVI, but that bound is restricted to the finite horizon, batch, tabular setting.
-It would be a substantial breakthrough to provide such a regret bound, and is beyond the scope of this work.}, a control algorithm, which incrementally estimates the upper confidence bounds provided in Theorem \ref{thm_main}, for guiding on-policy exploration.
-The upper confidence bounds are sound without requiring i.i.d. assumptions; however, they are derived for a fixed policy.
+It would be a substantial breakthrough to provide such a regret bound, and is beyond the scope of this work.}, a control algorithm, which incrementally estimates the upper-confidence bounds provided in Theorem \ref{thm_main}, for guiding on-policy exploration.
+The upper-confidence bounds are sound without requiring i.i.d. assumptions; however, they are derived for a fixed policy.
 In control, the policy is slowly changing, and so instead we will be slowly tracking this upper bound.
-The general strategy, like policy iteration, is to slowly estimate both the value estimates and the upper confidence bounds, under a changing policy that acts greedily with respect to the upper confidence bounds.
+The general strategy, like policy iteration, is to slowly estimate both the value estimates and the upper-confidence bounds, under a changing policy that acts greedily with respect to the upper-confidence bounds.
 Tracking these upper bounds incurs some approximations; we identify and address potential issues here.
 The complete psuedocode for UCLS is given in the Appendix (Algorithm \ref{alg_UCLS}).